ajstarks/openvg/README.md

 ## Go wrapper

 A Go programming language wrapper for the library is found in openvg.go.
-Sample clients are in the directory govg.
+Sample clients are in the directory go-client.
 The API closely follows the C API; here is the "hello, world" program in Go:

 	package main